casey/edmv/README.md

   - small commands to filter text
   - check that files are where expected
   - check that if there are problems the operation is aborted
+  - do this all with a permissionless user or in a chroot

 - nicer post-move reporting:
   - line up pre and post names